 Our experienced management team are also made up of volunteers.
 To contact one of us, please go to our CONTACTS page.

-Chair – Joey Williams: Ex Royal Logistics supply specialist, Now sales office manager for a specialist vehicle manufacturer.
+Chair – Joey Williams: Joey is an ex Royal Logistics supply specialist.
+He is now a sales office manager for a specialist vehicle manufacturer.
 In the aftermath of the Boxing day flood Joey set up, co-ordinated and ran the flood relief hub in Mytholmroyd and making sure the residents of the Calder Valley were supplied with the donations of food and cleaning supplies.
 More recently having worked with printed circuit boards Joey has worked on developing an open source river level monitor for Slow The Flow.

-Treasurer – Stephen Garrod: A mathematics graduate, Stephen Garrod, has had over 30 years in business with 19 as a Managing Director of a local company.
+Treasurer – Stephen Garrod: A mathematics graduate, Stephen, has had over 30 years in business with 19 as a Managing Director of a local company.
 Stephen is currently the treasurer of Calder Valley Youth Theatre and a volunteer with Calderdale Youth Offending Team.

 Funding Officer – Stuart Bradshaw: Stuart is a Chartered Structural Engineer with a degree in Civil and Structural Engineering and an MSc in Petroleum Engineering.
 With over 30 years’ experience as a Geotechnical Engineer he has designed structures and foundations both here and abroad including the foundations of the new GCHQ building.
 He has had his own consultancy for over ten years and lives in Pecket Well.